Optimal alignment of Lorentz orientation and generalization to matrix Lie groups: Discussion

 \section{Discussion}

 In this work, we have proposed two methods of solving the Lorentz alignment problem.
-First, we showed that the principles behind the Kabsch algorithm and Horn algorithm for rigid rotation alignment in Euclidean $\mathbb R^3$ do not easily extend to the Lorentz geometry.
-A Kabsch-like approach is not feasible unless a Lorentz singular value decomposition is available, the development of which is beyond the scope of this work.
-The Horn-like approach is infeasible because of the unbounded nature of the unit biquaternions representation of the Lorentz group, as compared to the bounded real quaternion representation of $SO(3)$; this obstacle prevents the optimization problem from linearizing into a principal eigenvalue/eigenvector problem.
-Instead, we can either perform constrained optimization using gradient descent or related methods (the minimization method) or project the least-squares linear operator via the pseudoinverse onto the Lorentz group via a second least squares minimization in the Lie algebra.
+In the appendices, we showed that the principles behind the Kabsch algorithm and Horn algorithm for rigid rotation alignment in Euclidean $\mathbb R^3$ do not easily extend to the Lorentz geometry.
+A Kabsch-like approach is not feasible unless a Lorentz singular value decomposition is available (Proposition \ref{thm:kabsch}), the development of which is beyond the scope of this work.
+The Horn-like approach is infeasible because of the unbounded nature of the unit biquaternions representation of the Lorentz group, as compared to the bounded real quaternion representation of $SO(3)$; this obstacle prevents the optimization problem from linearizing into a principal eigenvalue/eigenvector problem (Proposition \ref{thm:horn}).
+Instead, we can either perform constrained optimization using gradient descent or related methods (the direct minimization method) or project the least-squares linear operator via the pseudoinverse onto the Lorentz group via a second least squares minimization in the Lie algebra (the Lie algebra method).
 We have shown that at least in Python, the second approach is more performant, and better reproduces the answer in the case that an exact solution exists.
-We did not vary the minimization method used by SciPy's default solver, though ideally an optimal solution would not be dependent on such as choice.
-The explicit formula relating the boost and rotation vectors to the corresponding Lorentz transformation was necessary in the minimization method, whereas it was optional in the Lie algebra method with little performance difference between it and brute force matrix exponentiation.
-The Lie algebra method presented here technically also solves the orthogonal Procrustes problem by restricting our attention to the bottom right $3\times 3$ matrix.
+We did not vary the direct minimization method used by SciPy's default solver, though ideally an optimal solution would not be dependent on such as choice.
+The explicit formula relating the boost and rotation vectors to the corresponding Lorentz transformation was necessary in the direct minimization method, whereas it was optional in the Lie algebra method with little performance difference between it and brute force matrix exponentiation.
+The Lie algebra method presented here technically also solves the orthogonal Procrustes problem by restricting our attention to the bottom right $3\times 3$ matrices in the formulae above.
 However, it extends to arbitrary matrix Lie groups, unlike the Kabsch algorithm which only works for $O(N)$, and the Horn algorithm which relies on a quaternion representation with bounded components.
 Therefore we feel that this work is valuable in the overall scheme of manifold alignment.
 An application of Lorentz alignment is finding the connection between free-falling reference frames in smooth lattice general relativity \cite{Brewin2011}.
-Future directions on this topic may provide more extensive benchmarking across other matrix Lie groups, and implement the methods described here in a lower level language.
+The direct minimization method requires repeated evaluation of the matrix exponential in Eqs (\ref{eq:matrixexpLorentz})-(\ref{eq:haberf4}), on the order of tens to hundreds of times, in order to perform gradient descent or some other method of iterative optimization.
+In contrast, the Lie algebra method requires a single evaluation of the matrix logarithm which may be computed iteratively \cite{Al-Mohy2012}, and a single evaluation of the matrix exponential.
+Depending on the convergence speed of the matrix logarithm in comparison to the matrix exponential, the Lie algebra method likely outperforms the direct minimization method for other matrix Lie groups, though further numerical experiments are necessary to verify this hypothesis.
+In both methods, we used an explicit formula to compute the matrix exponential, however this is also not essential since the matrix exponential can be computed through eigendecomposition.
+Again, further numerical experiments would be required to compare the performance of explicit formulae for the matrix exponential versus exponentiation via eigendecomposition for other matrix Lie groups.
+Finally, implementation of these algorithms in other languages such as Julia and C would enable more comprehensive benchmarks.